corsairmarks/leader_traits_merge_add/mod/README.md

 ### Not Included in "Subtle Polish"

 This mod is intentionally not included in my modpack [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) because of compatibility concerns when overriding traits.
 It is otherwise fully compatible.

-### When to Install

-This mod can be safely added or removed from your savegame after the game has started.
-It replaces two core trait definitions files but does not add gameplay objects.
-If you remove it, your game will work normally.
-All species will keep their current traits, but you will no longer be able to apply species templates with them to Pops without those traits.

 ## Changelog